merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/14_API.md

 #### Update Product Stocks V2

-Save the next php script, set variables, correct according to your needs and run it:
+Save the next php script, set variables, correct it according to your needs and run it:

 	<?php
 	# API URL.
 Replace domain name with yours